KxSystems/kx-vscode/README.md

 kdb Insights Enterprise offers enhanced connectivity and enterprise level API endpoints, providing additional means to query data and interact with kdb Insights Enterprise that are not available with standard kdb processes.
 You must have an instance of kdb Insights Enterprise running, and have created a [connection](#connections) within the kdb VS Code extension.

 Similarly, you can execute arbitrary code against kdb Insights Enterprise.
-The code is executed on a user-specific sandbox process within the kdb Insights Enterprise deploy.
-The sandbox is instanciated upon the first request to execute code when connected to a kdb Insights Enterprise connection.
-It remains active until timed out or until you log out.
+The code is executed on a user-specific scratchpad process within the kdb Insights Enterprise deploy.
+The scratchpad is instanciated upon the first request to execute code when connected to a kdb Insights Enterprise connection.
+It remains active until timed out, you shose to reset the scratchpad or until you log out.

 #### Data sources